chughes21/pcegr/README.md

 plot(ptree)

-and convert to a CHainEventGraph object, which can also be plotted:
+and convert to a ChainEventGraph object, which can also be plotted:

 pceg1<-ChainEventGraph(ptree)
 plot(pceg1)